Solutions of Yang-Mills theory in four-dimensional de Sitter space: The de Sitter-Minkowski correspondence via -cylinder

-Functions on $S^3$ can be expanded in a basis of harmonics~$Y_j(\chi,\theta,\phi)$ with $2j\in\N_0$, which are eigenfunctions of the scalar Laplacian,\footnote{ The SO(4) spin of these functions is actually $2j$, but we label them with half their spin, for reasons to be clear below.}
+Functions on $S^3$ can be expanded in a basis of harmonics~$Y_j(\chi,\theta,\phi)$ with $2j\in\N_0$, which are eigenfunctions of the scalar Laplacian\footnote{ The $SO(4)$ spin of these functions is actually $2j$, but we label them with their half-spin for reasons to be clear below.}:

 where $L^2=L_a L_a$ and $R^2=R_a R_a$ are (minus four times) the Casimirs of $su(2)_L$ and $su(2)_R$, respectively,

 We have also introduced $\Dcal^2=\Dcal_a \Dcal_a$ and $\Pcal^2=\Pcal_a \Pcal_a$ with

 with $\pa_{_A}\equiv\sfrac{\pa}{\pa\omega_A}$ so that